app_fly_get_picture_element_ext

 The trick is to tailor your event marketing strategy according to what you can offer, what your audience needs from you and what you want to achieve internally.

-Here are three event marketing ideas that will help you raise awareness of your online event.
+So, here are three of the best event marketing ideas, including B2B marketing ideas, that will help you raise awareness of your online event.
 (They’re just as effective for promoting in-person and hybrid experiences, too.)

 People need to know what they can expect from your event.
 They also like to discover and engage with content related to the event on their own time and on their own terms.